 Moreover, the solution is acid-free and, therefore, pH neutral, thus helping this particular cleaning product be safe to use on all wheels according to Meguiar's Store.

-Being pH-balanced, the formula is also said to be completely suitable for painted brake components as well, thus helping this alloy cleaner achieve an all-around spotless finish on your wheels.
+Being pH-balanced, the formula is also said to be completely suitable for painted brake components too, thus helping this alloy cleaner achieve an all-around spotless finish on your wheels.

 2. Bilt Hamber Auto Wheel Cleaner